dust999/PHPDataBaseStructure/README.md

 Script compatible with mysql database but you can easily convert to any other database

-You crate in PhpMyAdmin your database.
-And use this script to create simple API for it
+You create in PhpMyAdmin your database.
+And use this script to create simple API for it.

 Example:
 <code>